-Medicine balls are inexpensive, and they can be used almost anywhere, indoors or outdoors.
-This makes medicine ball workouts a great option if you are on a tight budget or if you’re looking for a simple and effective tool that will help you improve your fitness.
+Medicine balls are inexpensive, making them a great option if you are on a tight budget and looking for a simple and effective tool that will help you improve your fitness.

-Usually associated with exercising the core – including the abs, back, hips and buttocks – there are also medicine ball workouts that focus on the upper and lower body muscles.
+Usually associated with exercising the core – including the abs, back, hips, and buttocks – some medicine ball workouts focus on the upper and lower body muscles.
 So by varying the way you use the medicine ball, you can get a total body workout.

-Some exercises that can be done with a weighted ball include Squats, Lunges, Jumps, Deadlifts, Shoulder Presses, Push-Ups and Chest Tosses.
+Weighted ball exercises include Squats, Lunges, Jumps, Deadlifts, Shoulder Presses, Push-Ups, and Chest Tosses.